excid3/rails/guides/source/getting_started.md

 => true
 ```

-This will update the name of the "T-Shirt" product to "Shoes".
+This updated the name of the "T-Shirt" product to "Shoes" in the database.
 Confirm this by running `Product.all` again.

 ```irb
 store(dev)> Product.all